Digital Nomad Life in Peru

 What are the pros and cons of living in Peru?

 "Expats and digital nomads often appreciate the affordability of living in Peru, as well as the country's rich culture and history.
 They also enjoy the variety of outdoor activities available, such as trekking, surfing, and mountain biking.
 Additionally, the country's diverse cuisine is a major draw for many expats and digital nomads.
 On the other hand, some expats and digital nomads may find the language barrier and lack of reliable internet access to be challenging.
-Additionally, Peru's infrastructure can be lacking in some areas, making it difficult to get around," explained one expat living in Peru.
+Additionally, Peru's infrastructure can be lacking in some areas, making it difficult to get around," said one digital nomad in Peru.

 About the Author